-Section 390 defines theft as a robbery when the offender willfully causes or attempts to cause death, bodily harm, or wrongful restraint to any person or creates fear of immediate death, bodily harm, or wrongful restraint in another person while committing theft, while committing the theft, or while carrying away or attempting to carry away property obtained through the theft.
+Section 390 defines theft as a robbery when the offender willfully causes or attempts to cause death, bodily harm, or wrongful restraint to any person or creates fear of immediate death, bodily harm, or wrongful restraint in another person while committing theft while committing the theft, or while carrying away or attempting to carry away property obtained through the theft.

 The act of stealing is then known as Robbery.
 It simply means that when a person steals or attempts to steal, he or she intentionally causes pain or death or unfairly restrains the target of the theft or a related person.
-Then, this behavior is classified as Robbery.
+Then, this behaviour is classified as Robbery.

-The attempt is a required component in the conduct of an offense that is punished under Section 392 IPC.
+The attempt is a required component in the conduct of an offence that is punished under Section 392 IPC.
 Practically speaking, no deed can be carried out without an attempt.
 Second, the person committing the Robbery must have the intention to do so.

 Thirdly, there needs to be evidence of actions that show these intentions were carried out.
 Finally, the outcome of such actions must be Robbery, in which a victim is plundered or loses assets out of fear of being injured or killed.